 Qinghai – Tibet Railway

 The first passenger trains started running on the Qinghai – Tibet Railway in 2006.
 The maximum running speed of Qinghai to Tibet trains was 100 km/h (62 mph).
 Since 2015, the Xining – Golmud section of this railway has been speeded up to 140 km/h (87 mph)

 Currently, there are six pairs of trains running between Xining and Lhasa.
 All of them are available daily.
-After the Lanzhou – Chongqing Railway opened, the Qinghai – Tibet Railway extends to more cities including Beijing, Shanghai, Guangzhou, Changsha, Chongqing, Xi’an, Wuhan, Suzhou, Nanjing, and Chengdu, etc. Qinghai to Lhasa trains depart in the afternoon or evening and arrive the next day.
+After the Lanzhou – Chongqing Railway opened, the Qinghai – Tibet Railway extended to more cities including Beijing, Shanghai, Guangzhou, Changsha, Chongqing, Xi’an, Wuhan, Suzhou, Nanjing, and Chengdu, etc. Qinghai to Lhasa trains depart in the afternoon or evening and arrive the next day.

+Qinghai – Tibet Railway